 “Mr M is delighted with the Ombudsman’s ruling that he was given unsuitable advice by Blackstar.
 He will now be properly compensated for the losses suffered as a result of that unsuitable advice.”

-If you think that you, a friend or loved one may have lost money on pensions or investments due to negligent advice, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors for a free, no obligation discussion.
+If you think that you, a friend or a loved one may have lost money on pensions or investments due to negligent advice, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors for a free, no-obligation discussion.